-In winters the grilling season may be over, but that doesn’t mean you have to say goodbye to your grill.
+In winter the grilling season may be over, but that doesn’t mean you have to say goodbye to your grill.

 Though many people decide to store grills outside, this shortens their lifespan & causes rust & other problems.

-If you are not very experienced with how to store grill outside, it can be challenging to know what to do.
-Here are Top Tips To Store Grill Outside during the winter, snow, or rain.
+If you are not very experienced with how to store grills outside, it can be challenging to know what to do.
+Here are Top Tips for outdoor grill storage during the winter, snow, or rain.

 1: Deep Clean Your Gas Grill:

 Make sure to clean your grill before putting it away.
 Routinely deep-cleaning your grill will keep it from becoming a fire hazard and maintain its optimal performance level.
 To clean a dirty grill, use warm, soapy water and a microfiber cloth to scrub down the outside of the grill.